 With the free plan you can send up to 2gb files in size and emailing or copying the link.

 That way your podcast editor will have a high quality copy of the audio track to work with.

 There’s many podcast hosting platforms out there, and each one has similar features.

 A podcast hosting platform is responsible for keeping your podcast files and metadata, and generating an RSS Feed that will be submitted to podcast directories like Apple Podcasts or Spotify to list your podcast.

 Podcast directories will not host your audio files and you can’t upload a podcast directly to their apps.

 Here we will recommend our own service, Nightcast.
-It is a complete toolkit for podcasters.
+It is a complete toolkit for podcasters and for people or businesses that want to build an online audience.
 We even have a free plan to start your podcast today.

 Want to learn more about starting a podcast?
 You can read our in depth how to start a podcast guide, which details every step from planning, making a podcast website and sharing your first episode to the world.